goharbor/website/docs/administration/backup-restore/_index.md

 Backup and restore is important for the disaster recovery and data migration.
 With [Velero](https://velero.io/) the administrator can back up and restore Harbor instances without completed shutdown.

+About the basic concepts of Velero, please refer to the official documentation [How Velero Works](https://velero.io/docs/v1.9/how-velero-works/).

 Please note that:
 * This section only covers the Harbor instances deployed in Kubernetes cluster by Harbor helm chart
 * For simplicity, we only back up a subset of Harbor's resources and data: